msantos/xmppipe/README.md

 ----------

 xmppipe restricts itself to the operations necessary for interacting with stdio.

-The restrictions are enforced after the XMPP connection is established so the TLS handshake and initial XMPP handshake are not sandboxed.
+When the process starts, an "init" sandbox limits the process to operations required for connecting to the XMPP server.
+After the connection is established, a more restrictive sandbox limits operations to interacting with stdio.

-The limitations depend on the platform.
+The mechanism used depends on the platform.
 By default:

+* Linux:

+    * init: seccomp(2)
-* Linux: seccomp(2)
+    * stdio: seccomp(2)

+* OpenBSD:

+    * init: pledge(2)
-* OpenBSD: pledge(2)
+    * stdio: pledge(2)

-* FreeBSD: capsicum(4)
+* FreeBSD:

+    * init: setrlimit(2)
+    * stdio: setrlimit(2)/capsicum(4)

 * other: setrlimit(2)

+    * init: setrlimit(2)
+    * stdio: setrlimit(2)

 Selecting the sandbox can be done at compile time.
 For example, to use the "rlimit" sandbox: